 Wind Propulsion Technology

-The solution, known as the Windship Auxiliary Sail Propulsion System (WASPS), uses fixed wing sail technology, whereby three 35m high masts installed on the deck of a vessel will each have three aerodynamic solid wing sails to exploit the power of the wind.
+The solution, known as the Windship Auxiliary Sail Propulsion System (WASPS), uses fixed wing sail technology, whereby three masts installed on the deck of a vessel will each have three aerodynamic solid wing sails to exploit the power of the wind.
 Using their expertise in ship design and composite technology, the mast rigs are highly engineered for performance, strength, lightweight and efficiencies, to ensure maximum driving force.
-The system allows reductions in engine power to be made in order to achieve the same speed and so maximise fuel-saving and emissions reduction.
+The 48m Windship Technology rig is stowable on deck through a unique, innovative stowage solution to aid port navigation and cargo handling.
+Its composite structure is borne out of technology and design from the wind turbine industry, ensuring reliability and longevity of greater than 25 years.
+The system also allows reductions in engine power to be made in order to achieve the same speed and so maximise fuel-saving and emissions reduction.

 The patented UK designed Windship rig system is consistently regarded as the most powerful fuel and emission saving wind system in the market, which will materially help the shipping industry move closer towards achieving its reduction in emissions.
 The IMO have recently acknowledged wind propulsion as one of the solutions for the shipping industry to meet decarbonisation targets.